vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 ## Answered Call Event Callback (ACE)

 This callback is made when the call is picked up by the callee (person receiving the call).
 It is a POST request to the specified calling callback URL.
-This event does not support instructions and ignores any instructions passed.
-It only supports the actions [Continue] and [Hangup].
+Look here for allowed [instructions](doc:voice-rest-api-callback-api#section-instructions) and [actions](doc:voice-rest-api-callback-api#section-actions).

 If there is no response to the callback within the timeout period, the call is connected.